EduardsE/ubnt-chat-api/README.md

 Inactiviy disconnect period can be changed in environment variables
 ##### `disconnectAfterSeconds: 120`
-By default it' 2 minutes.s
+By default it's 2 minutess